 Get cheap cover for your bike

 If you cycle, you don't always need bike insurance – but lack of cover could put a nasty spoke in your wheel if the worst happened.
-With more than 100,000 bicycles stolen every year, we help you decide if you should get insured or ride without a financial helmet.
+With the recent spike in bicycle sales during the coronavirus crisis, we've updated this guide to help you decide if you should get insured, or ride without a financial safety helmet.

-You can get bicycle insurance via your home insurance or via specialist cover.
-These 'need-to-knows' should help you decide which to do.
+You can get insurance for your bicycle via your home insurance or via a specialist policy.
+You can also go without, and hope for the best.
+These 'need-to-knows' should help you decide...

-Basic home contents insurance ONLY covers possessions (eg, bikes, laptops, jewellery) if stolen or damaged at home.
+In general, you'll have one of two different types of cover.
+A basic home contents insurance policy covers possessions (eg, bikes, laptops, jewellery) if stolen or damaged at home.
 Pricier 'all risks' cover protects possessions away from home.

-Theft In home only Anywhere Bike damage while stationary, eg, from fire, flood In home only Anywhere Damage to bike while riding, regardless who is at fault (i) No cover Anywhere Injury to yourself while riding, regardless who is at fault (i) No cover No cover Liability if you injure someone/damage property while riding your bike Anywhere Anywhere Accident, damage or theft during a competitive race No cover No cover Theft cover only if you take "reasonable" care of your bike. (i) You won't be covered if you break the law while riding, such as skipping a red light or drunk cycling.
+Theft of bike In home only Anywhere Bike damage while stationary, eg, from fire, flood In home only Anywhere Damage to bike while riding, regardless who is at fault (i) No cover Anywhere Injury to yourself while riding, regardless who is at fault (i) No cover No cover Liability if you injure someone/damage property while riding your bike Depends, so check Depends, so check Accident, damage or theft during a competitive race No cover No cover Theft cover only if you take "reasonable" care of your bike. (i) You won't be covered if you break the law while riding, such as skipping a red light or you're cycling while drunk.

 See our Home Insurance guide for much more on what it covers.